 The first time we tried it was in her eggplant stacks (and I'm not even really a huge eggplant fan) where you stack eggplant, tomato, this "cheese" and fresh basil and drizzle the whole thing with balsamic vinegar.
 Ermagawd.
 It was amazing.

-There’s a little bit of prep work involved here.
-You’ll have to cook the bacon, obvi, but that’s pretty passive because you’re going to bake it in the oven.
+There's a little bit of prep work involved in this devils on horseback recipe.
+You'll have to cook the bacon, obvi, but that's pretty passive because you're going to bake it in the oven.

 Other than that, the most time consuming thing is actually wrapping the dates and stabbing them through with a toothpick to pin down the bacon.

 About halfway through, I got sick of wrapping the dates, and figured if I were sick of it, you probably would be too.

 So, I decided to try some other methods that would provide the same flavor combo.